 Location Operation Variable

 WPHR addr,r

-addr Address of f the FET.
+addr Address of the FET.

-r ll option; if any value is specified for r, control is not
+r l option; if any value is specified for r, control is not o the user program until the operation is complete.

 WRITE (014)

 WRITE transfers the contents of the circular buffer to the specified file.
 Writing continues until the buffer contains less than one full PRU of data (a WRITER request empties the buffer and writes an end-of-record on the file).